Sean Lock: Death and tributes

 Lock died of cancer at his home, on 16 August 2021, aged 58.
 According to Bill Bailey, a close friend of Lock, he had been diagnosed with advanced lung cancer a few years earlier.

-Those who paid tribute included fellow 8 Out of 10 Cats performers Jimmy Carr, Jon Richardson, Rachel Riley, and Susie Dent; and many comedians, Chelsea F.C.; QI; and Channel 4.
+Those who paid tribute included fellow 8 Out of 10 Cats performers Jimmy Carr and Jon Richardson; Countdown's Rachel Riley and Susie Dent; many comedians; Chelsea F.C.; QI; and Channel 4.
 Harry Hill wrote a piece in The Guardian, describing him as "the comedian's comedian".

 On 19 August 2021, Channel 4 aired a tribute to Lock, showing his stand-up show Keep It Light along with an episode of 8 Out of 10 Cats Does Countdown.
 Chelsea Football Club paid tribute to Lock on 11 September during their fixture against Aston Villa with a one-minute applause during the 58th (the age at which he died) minute of the match.

-Fans of Lock called for his book The Tiger Who Came for a Pint, a parody book read on 8 Out of 10 Cats Does Countdown based on the children's book The Tiger Who Came to Tea, to be published, with some fans suggesting the proceeds should go to cancer research in his honour.
 In addition, the tribute night of programming prompted fans and friends, including Kathy Burke, to call for the BBC to add 15 Storeys High to its online service.
 Following this, the BBC released both series of the show onto its iPlayer service on 27 August 2021.

+Fans of Lock called for his book The Tiger Who Came for a Pint to be published, with some fans suggesting the proceeds should go to cancer research in his honour.
+The book is a parody on the children's book The Tiger Who Came to Tea, and was read on 8 Out of 10 Cats Does Countdown.

-In August 2022, Bill Bailey completed a charity walk in memory of Lock, raising more than £110,000.
+In August 2022, Bill Bailey, joined by family and friends of Lock, completed a 100 mi charity walk in memory of Lock, raising more than £110,000 for Macmillan Cancer Support.

+In 2023, Channel 4 announced the creation of the Sean Lock Comedy Award, an award intended to showcase "talented new writers and performers who embody the alternative comedic spirit of Sean and Channel 4."